 The Prairie at Round Top is a sensory, magical, romantic experience with exceptional vintage details in every direction you look.
 From the second you drive down the long dirt driveway through the open prairie meadows to the main house, you feel a unique adventure unfolding.
 As you walk the property, you will be awed by the inspiring character of vintage textures, flowering gardens, trompe l'oeil features that fool the eye and delicate colorful patinas from days past, now thoughtfully preserved.
 Many guests tell us they leave feeling rested, with an emotional bond and sense of well-being.
 We are priveleged to have many guests who return again and again to enjoy a one-of-a kind stay that The Prairie is known to deliver.

-The Prairie is the original homestead of German immigrants Hedwig and Otto Meyer.
+The Prairie is the original homestead of German immigrants Hedwig and Otto Mayer.
 Most likely travelling in covered wagons from the coast, these early pioneers settled in the beautiful rolling hills of Texas.
-The Meyers built the main house (pictured above) around 1880 and added additional structures as the farm expanded, including an animal barn, smokehouse, and water barn with a cistern.
-For 70 years the homestead housed many generations of the Meyer family and eventually sat vacant for 20 years.
+The Mayers built the main house (pictured above) around 1880 and added additional structures as the farm expanded, including an animal barn, smokehouse, and water barn with a cistern.
+For 70 years the homestead housed many generations of the Mayer family and eventually sat vacant for 20 years.
 The main house held many secrets covered by layers of dust, dirt and old linoleum hiding precious long leaf heart pine flooring and tin walls.
 Hidden wall cabinets added during the prohibition era likely housed a stash of homemade brew to increase income.
 The dilapidated property was a diamond in the rough waiting for a new owner to bring it back to life.

 The homestead was purchased in 1995 by Lenore Prudhomme, a portrait artist out of Houston who was looking for a new creative project.
 Lenore sought out the expertise of a restoration specialist who confirmed the property had excellent bones and was worthy of full restoration.
 Lenore lovingly dismantled and rebuilt each structure reusing every item reclaimed on the property.
 She renamed the property The Outpost at Cedar Creek, which became a popular B&B with a rustic Texas style, look, and feel during her fifteen years of ownership.